What is muslin?

 My baby is premature, is the newborn range suitable?

 A very premature baby’s vision tends to track their due date not their birth date, so we recommend that you place one of our newborn patterns around 10cm away from their face and see how they respond.
 Depending on how alert they are you might see them showing an interest from very early on or it might take until their due date.
+We do also offer bonding squares for premie babies who are still in the NICU.

 Caring for your products: